TGV 001

-The experimental train was part of a vast research program on high rail speeds.
-This program covered all technical aspects, principally traction, the behaviour of the vehicles, braking, aerodynamics and signalling.
+The TGV 001 (Train à Grande Vitesse 001) was an experimental gas turbine-powered TGV prototype built by Alstom in France.
+Commissioned in 1969, began testing in 1972 and reached speeds between 250–300 km/h.
+It was part of a vast research program on high rail speeds which covered all technical aspects, principally traction, the behaviour of the vehicles, braking, aerodynamics and signalling.
 Originally, two trains were to be built, but only one was produced.
 The second was to be a tilting train equipped with an active tilting system, but was abandoned owing to technical difficulties.

 Description

-This turbotrain was built in a radically different fashion than its predecessors (the ETG and the RTG); it was composed of two locomotives and three carriages, all with driving axles.
+This turbotrain was built in a radically different fashion than its predecessors (the ETG and the RTG); it was composed of two power cars and three carriages, all with driving axles.
 This concept as well as the shape of the TGV 001 was kept when designing the future TGV.

 Each axle was equipped with a traction motor with the advantage of small weight per axle but maximum power.
 Electric traction permitted dynamic braking, particularly effective at high speeds.
-Each locomotive was equipped with two Turbomeca Turmo turbines (TURMO III G then TURMO X), also used in the Super Frelon helicopters.
-As well as having direct control of the turbines, the locomotives were equipped with traction, braking and signalling controls.
+Each power car was equipped with two Turbomeca Turmo turbines (TURMO III G then TURMO X), also used in the Super Frelon helicopters.
+As well as having direct control of the turbines, the power cars were equipped with traction, braking and signalling controls.

 The TGV 001 was an articulated train; each carriage shared one bogie with the next.
 This setup ensured greater stability and permitted the suspension to be placed near the centre of gravity of each carriage, thus reducing rolling in curves.

 Service

-Despite setting the land speed record for railed vehicles (for a gas turbine-powered train) at 318 km/h, this train never saw commercial use.
+Despite setting the speed record for a gas turbine-powered locomotive at 318 km/h, this train never saw commercial use.